GME Expansion a Top Priority for Texas Medical Specialty Societies

 TMA has been a longtime advocate for academic faculty and medical schools, monitoring legislation, determining the potential impact to patients, and actively lobbying for your interests.
 Only with grassroots support can we make sure Texas remains a premier state in the education of future physicians, in research, and in quality patient care.

-Join or renew today, pay 2015 membership dues, and receive membership for the remainder of 2014 free of charge.
-That’s 13 months for the price of 12.
+Join or renew today.
 Within your department or academic institution, funds may be available to cover the cost of your membership.
 Please check with your department administrator or chair.

 Top of page

 Have You Recruited a Physician From out of State?

 TMA’s Welcome to Texas webpage can help new or returning physicians with Texas-specific issues.
 The page provides links doctors need to obtain a Texas license, plus contact information for relevant state and federal agencies, and links to resources such as employee salary data.

 TMA developed the webpage to welcome physicians to the Texas family of medicine and help them along their career path during a time of transition.
 And for a limited time, physicians can choose from one of three free, Texas-specific practice guides to help them start a practice, join a practice or group, or join a managed care organization.

 You can also contact the TMA Knowledge Center at email@example.com or (800) 880-7955 for fast answers to questions about membership, TMA member benefits and services, and help navigating the complex laws and regulations unique to Texas medicine, and more.